-- Chapter one dealt with the introduction, which dealt with the background of the study, statement of the problem, objectives of the study. - ii.
-Chapter two was a review of relevant literature related to the study.
-These include issues on the concept of banking, the rural banking industry, banking products offered by rural banks, credit delivery in rural banks as well as challenges faced in credit delivery.
+- i.
+Chapter one dealt with the introduction, which dealt with the background of the study, statement of the problem, objectives of the study, research questions, scope of the study, significance of the study and the limitation of the study. - ii.
+Chapter twowas a review of relevant literature related to the study.
+These include issues on the concept of banking, the rural banking industry, banking products offered by rural banks, credit delivery in rural banks as well as challenges faced in credit delivery. - iii.
+Chapter three shall dealt with research methodology which consisted of the research design; source(s) of data; target population; sample and sampling procedures research instrument; research approach and data presentation.

-- iii.
-Chapter three dealt with research methodology which consisted of the research design; source(s) of data; target population; sample and sampling procedures research instrument; research approach and data presentation. - iv.
+- iv.
 The fourth chapter contains the actual analysis of data collected from the field survey and presentation of finding and results. - v.
 The final chapter contains a summary of the study which included findings, recommendations and conclusion.